Daniel: Parking in the time of the coronavirus

 What do they all have in common?
 Parking tickets.

 Downtown Dubuque’s strict parking punishments hurt the city more than they help it.
 Before the coronavirus, I met with various leaders to make my case.
-I was given many explanations, from the complex bond funding of parking ramps already built, to the desire for people to walk rather than drive for their health, to the rationale that workers should not park too close to where they work so that paying customers can pay to park there and then get ticketed.
+I was given many explanations, from the complex bond funding of parking ramps already built, to the desire for people to walk rather than drive for their health, to the rationale that workers should not park too close to where they work so that paying customers can park there.

 Don’t even get me started on all those empty spots in the overpriced parking ramps the parking tickets are supposed to pay for.
 While the many explanations are sincere, when you put them all together they simply do not make sense.
 Sometimes it takes a crisis to blow things up and let us imagine how we would arrange things if we could just start afresh.